definitevictory/Review-Music-Player-github.io/TicTacToe_MusicPlayer/README.txt

 The Play Button, Once the song is playing, the play button becomes a skip song button, but if you do not skip the song, after a second it will become a fast forward 5 seconds button.
 Once you press the fast forward 5 seconds button, it will become a skip song button for another second.

+Below the song image and title is the progress bar and timer, shows how much of the song you're through.

+In the top left, you can press the moon icon to switch the colors of the music player to a darker set of colors.
+This preference saves when you open and close the music player and exit the whole program.